 The Shannon Estuary Way driving route winds it way through the stunning and changing landscapes of West Limerick and offers everything from medieval heritage to outdoor adventure along the way.
-Follow the N69 drive, winding its way to the riverside villages of Foynes, Loughill and Glin.
+Follow the N69 drive to the riverside villages of Foynes, Loughill and Glin.
 You will encounter many highlights on your drive including attractions and activities that offer plenty for all the family to explore.

 Beginning at Limerick City, with Limerick Greyhound Stadium on your left, take the N69 to the very historic village of Mungret.
 From Mungret continue on through the villages of Clarina and Kildimo.